 Eating well is the cornerstone of a healthy life.
-There is no guarantee, life is not fair but it will not make things worse like eating poorly does.
-Life is hard enough, why make it worse?
+There is no guarantee, life is not fair, but it will not make things worse like eating poorly does.
+Life is hard enough.
+Why make it worse?

-I hear “I am too poor to eat well” a lot.
-I used to think that way and it is not true.
+I used to think that way, and it is false.
 I had some health scares - which weren’t even real - that forced me to focus on what I eat and how much.
-Sure, there are things I could never afford but so what?
+Sure, there are things I could never afford, but so what?
 Does that mean I have to stick with processed foods that really don’t taste very good and will lead to a terrible death?

 Always make a shopping list and stick to it.
-The list should be based on a menu of some sort even if it is just something general and not specific recipes.
+The list should be based on a menu of some sort, even if it is just something general and not specific recipes.